Women now own nearly 13 million – or 42 percent – of all businesses in the U.S.1

-- Women Business Centers: These centers are sponsored by the U.S. Small Business Administration and have various locations across the country.
+- Women Business Centers: Women Business Centers are sponsored by the U.S. Small Business Administration and have various locations across the country.

 - Private grants: This option requires some research, but organizations such as the Amber Grant Foundation and the Eileen Fisher Women-Owned Business Grant offer national programs for women entrepreneurs.

 - Business programs: Female Founders Alliance is a network for women business owners that provides fundraising opportunities and other programs to support female business owners.